simpledotorg/simple-server/doc/arch/013-repository-layer-for-reporting-data.md

 * We need to be aware of certain inputs that impact a wide range of queries, and ensure they are passed into the repository and part of respective cache keys.
 One example of this is the `with_exclusions` flag that we have introduced to filter out patients from our common denominators.
-* This sort of approach makes it easy to change out data sources - for example, if we introduce proper ETL based tables for determining control counts, we can subsitute the underlying ControlRateQuery Repository uses.
+* This sort of approach makes it easier to change out data sources - for example, if we introduce proper ETL based tables for determining control counts, we can subsitute the underlying ControlRateQuery Repository uses.
 Callers should not have to care at all about the change.